Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Methodology

+The proposed multi-scale training includes two parts.
+Firstly, as shown in Fig.~\ref{nn}, in the training stage, multiple feature sequences with different frame lengths are extracted.
+Although parallel branches including the same 3D attention block and global-local context block are used, we only retained the corresponding branch of the frame length 3 during the inference stage in our experiments.

-Given the feature sequence $\bf{V}$ of a text line image, the text recognition task is to find the corresponding underlying n-character sequence $\bf{C} = \{C_1, C_2, ... , C_n\}$, i.e, compute the posterior probability $p(\bf{C}|\bf{V})$.
+Secondly, we use the joint training of the CTC and the CE losses.
+Given the feature sequence $\bf{V}$ of a text line image, the text recognition task is to find the corresponding underlying n-character sequence ${\bf{C}} = \{C_1, C_2, ... , C_n\}$, i.e, compute the posterior probability $p(\bf{C}|\bf{V})$.
 The CTC can be regarded as a loss function of neural networks:

 where $\bf{\Theta}$ represents the parameters of the recognition network and $\bm{\pi}$ is the predicted character sequence under the constraint of $\varphi ({\bm{\pi}}) = {\bf{C}}$.
-The function $\bm{\pi}$ only retains one of the consecutive adjacent repeating characters and removes the ‘blank’ characters.
+The function $\varphi$ only retains one of the consecutive adjacent repeating characters and removes the ‘blank’ characters.
 The CTC loss (Eq.\ref{ctc_loss}) can be efficiently computed by using the forward-backward algorithm \cite{graves2006connectionist}.
 For the auxiliary decoder in Fig.~\ref{dec}, the CE loss directly predicts the probability $p(C_{t}|{\bf{x}}_t)$:

 $\bf{\Gamma}$ is the parameters of the decoder.
 Based on the feature sequence $\bf{V}$, the vector ${{\bf{x}}_t}$ at the time step $t$ can be computed using the following attention method:

 where ${\bf{h}}_{t - 1}$,${{\bf{p}}_{t - 1}}$are the hidden state of the LSTM and the decoded embedding vector at the time step $t-1$, respectively.